Racism in the United Kingdom: Jews

-Chinese
+Chinese people

 Michael Wilkes from the British Chinese Project said that racism against them is not taken as seriously as racism against African, African-Caribbean or South Asian people, and that a lot of racist attacks towards the British Chinese community go unreported, primarily because of widespread mistrust in the police.

 Chinese labourers

 From the middle of the 19th century, Chinese were seen as a source for cheap labourers for the building of the British Empire.
 However, this resulted in animosity against Chinese labourers as competing for British jobs.
 Hostilities were seen when Chinese were being recruited for work in the British Transvaal Colony (present day South Africa), resulted in 28 riots between July 1904 to July 1905, and later becoming a key debating point as part of the 1906 United Kingdom general election.
 This would also be the source of the 1911 seamen's strike in Cardiff, which resulted in rioting and the destruction of about 30 Chinese laundries.

 While Chinese were recruited to support British war efforts, after the end of the Second World War, the British Government sought to forcibly repatriate thousands of seamen in a Home Office policy HO 213/926 to "Compulsory repatriation of undesirable Chinese seamen."
 Many of the seamen left behind wives and mixed-race children that they would never see again.
 A network has also been established for families of Chinese seamen who were repatriated after the Second World War.